-JST 400......JUSTICE AND MORAL DECISIVENESS (3) Fall odd years
+JST 400......JUSTICE AND MORAL DECISIVENESS (3)

 An examination of applied ethics and personal values in light of scriptural principles.
 Through structured readings, case studies, and class discussions, students learn frameworks for biblical decision-making in the face of increasingly complex world systems.